bfarmilo/db_connect/README.md

 * Markman view for claim constructions if applicable
 * In Markman view clicking on the page number will launch the order in your native PDF viewer (assuming dropbox folders properly connected)
 * closes docker container on app closing
-* *NEW* Patent View shows inventor and title
+* Patent View shows inventor and title
-* *NEW* If a PDF link is broken, causes the user to browse to a new PDF file
+* If a PDF link is broken, causes the user to browse to a new PDF file
-* *NEW* Upload a generic document (into GeneralResearch DB Only) with Title and Author
+* Upload a generic document (into GeneralResearch DB Only) with Title and Author
-* *NEW* PDF native view (mostly) working
+* ~~PDF native view (mostly) working~~
-* *NEW* Experimental feature that writes a Importable JSON version of claim table for Excel import
+* Experimental feature that writes a Importable JSON version of claim table for Excel import
+* *NEW* Compact view in Patent mode
+* *NEW* Patent mode updates and inserts patent summaries
+* *NEW* Updated to latest version of electron / tedious
+* *NEW* Multi-page PDF in native viewer
+* *NEW* PDF preview for non-patent documents

 Currently very much a work-in-progress.